jimangel/website/content/en/blog/_posts/2021-12-15-pod-security-admission-psa-beta.md

 **Restricted level and workload**

-Restricted requires rejection of all privileged parameters.
-It is the most secure with a trade-off for complexity ([more info](https://kubernetes.io/docs/concepts/security/pod-security-standards/#restricted)).
+[Restricted](/docs/concepts/security/pod-security-standards/#restricted) requires rejection of all privileged parameters.
+It is the most secure with a trade-off for complexity.
 The restricted policy allows containers to add the `NET_BIND_SERVICE` capability.

 ```shell
 cat <<EOF | kubectl -n kube-test-restricted apply -f -